gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 One more important feature of the functional API is the ability to reuse a layer instance several times.
 When you call a layer instance twice, instead of instantiating a new layer for each call, you reuse the same weights with every call.
 This allows you to build models that have shared branches - several branches that all share the same knowledge and perform the same operations.

+In this setup, the two input sentences are interchangeable, because semantic similarity is a symmetrical relationship: the similarity of A to B is identical to the similarity of B to A. For this reason, it wouldn't make sense to learn two independent models for processing each input sentence.
+Rather, you want to process both with a single *LSTM* layer.
+The representations of this *LSTM* layer (its weights) are learned based on both inputs simultaneously.
+This is what we call a *Siamese LSTM* model or a *shared LSTM.*